schemaitat/homepage/content/posts/polars-kde/index.md

   - optimization
   - eda
 draft: false
+featuredImage: featured.png
+execute:
+  cache: true
 ---

 {{< admonition abstract >}}

-We see how to use [polars](https://pola.rs/)' out of the box optimizations to make parallelized kernel density estimations.
+We will see how to use [polars](https://pola.rs/)' out of the box optimizations to make parallelized kernel density estimations.
 To this end, I created the [polars_kde](https://github.com/schemaitat/polars_kde) package, which is a polars plugin backed by some Rust code.

 {{< /admonition >}}